Canon EF 100-300mm f/5.6 L - Review / Test Report - Analysis

 Page 2 of 2

-The level of distortions is very low to low throughout the zoom range.
+The level of distortion is very low to low throughout the zoom range.
 At 100mm

-the lens is free of distortions changing to slight pincushion distortions at 200mm
+the lens is free of distortion changing to slight pincushion distortion at 200mm

 I used the lens a couple of years ago on a film SLR and here it produced some

 vignetting at 300mm @ f/5.6.
 However, on an APS-C DSLR the lens can take advantage of